boostercloud/booster/website/docs/10_going-deep/instrumentation.md

 }
 ```

-className and methodName identify the function that is being traced.
+`className` and `methodName` identify the function that is being traced.

-### Adding the Trace Decorator to Your Own Methods
+### Adding the Trace Decorator to Your own async methods
 In addition to using the Trace Decorator to receive notifications when events occur in Booster's core, you can also use it to trace your own methods.
 To add the Trace Decorator to your own methods, simply add @Trace() before your method declaration.

 Here's an example of how to use the Trace Decorator on a custom method: